-For Caribbean flavour, colourful history, world-class diving and lush tropical scenery, a luxury yacht charter in St Lucia ticks all the boxes.
-A jewel in the crown of the beguiling Windward Islands, St Lucia is home to azure bays, dazzling sands and volcanic spectacles.
-It’s bountiful natural assets, combined with the technicolour bays and cays of the neighbouring Grenadines, makes this a cruising haven for nature lovers, adventurers and sun seekers alike.
+For Caribbean flavour, colourful history, world-class diving and lush tropical scenery, a luxury yacht charter in Saint Lucia (shortened to St Lucia) ticks all the boxes.
+A jewel in the crown of the beguiling Windward Islands, the country is home to azure bays, dazzling sands and volcanic spectacles, with the famous peaks of its Pitons mountains welcoming guests on arrival into Soufrière.
+St Lucia's bountiful natural assets, combined with the technicolour bays and cays of the neighbouring Grenadines, makes this a cruising haven for nature lovers, adventurers and sun-seekers alike.

 St Lucia’s climate is tropical with year-round temperatures rarely dipping below 27°C at sea level.
 The dry winter season runs from December to April.
 The official hurricane season is July to November and though the risk of hurricanes is small you may encounter tropical storms during this period.

-From buzzing Rodney Bay on the north west coast of St Lucia, charter yachts can head 30nm north to the French-Caribbean paradise of Martinique or cruise south along St Lucia’s majestic west coast, which is dotted with crescent beaches and sublime snorkelling sites.
+From buzzing Rodney Bay on the north west coast of St Lucia, charter yachts can head 30 nautical miles north to the French-Caribbean paradise of Martinique or cruise south along St Lucia’s majestic west coast, which is dotted with crescent beaches and sublime snorkelling sites.

 Take the tender into Castries to visit the world’s only ‘drive in’ volcano.
 Visit the springs, mud baths and hike to the crater before slipping past more rainforested slopes en route to the natural harbour of Marigot Bay.